List of largest reptiles: Tuataras (Sphenodontia)

 The larger of the two extant species of the New Zealand native tuataras is the Brothers Island tuatara (Sphenodon guntheri).
 The maximum size is 1.4 kg and 76 cm.

 Ichthyosaurs (Ichthyosauria)

 Some of these marine reptiles were comparable in size to modern cetaceans.
-The largest ichthyosaur was the Late Triassic species Shastasaurus sikanniensis, at approximately 21 m long and 81.5 t in weight.
-This massive animal, from the Norian stage in what is now British Columbia, is considered the largest marine reptile so far found in the fossil record.
-However, in 2018, a specimen from Lilstock was discovered to be 25 percent larger, approximately 26 m in length, making it the largest marine reptile to have ever lived, with some believing to even dethrone the blue whale in size.
+Until 2024, the largest ichthyosaur was believed to be the Late Triassic species Shastasaurus sikanniensis, at approximately 21 m long and 81.5 t in weight, from the Norian stage in what is now British Columbia.
+However, in 2018, a specimen from the Rhaetian stage of Lilstock was discovered to be 25 percent larger, approximately 26 m in length.
+The specimen was referred in 2024 to Ichthyotitan severnensis, with revised estimates of 25 m making it the largest known marine reptile.
 Shonisaurus popularis is another enormous ichthyosaur.
 It reached 15 m in length and 29.7 t in weight.
 Cymbospondylus youngorum is the largest Middle Triassic ichthyosaur, with 17.65 m in length and 45 t in weight.
+In 2022 the tooth of a giant predatory ichthyosaur (unofficially named Swiss Tyrant) was discovered in the Swiss Alps.
+Based on crown diameter, the animal was about 18 m long and weighed 55 t, making it one of the largest marine reptiles ever.